 - Ohio’s economic development corporation, JobsOhio reported expenditures of $96 million in 2017.

 - Michigan Economic Development Corporation’s budget was $54 million in that year.

 - Timothy J. Bartik of the W. P. Upjohn Institute for Employment Research reported that as of 2015, New York’s state and local tax incentives as a percentage of the state’s private industry value added were second highest in the nation.
 Only New Mexico spent more.

 - New York’s high spending on incentives occurred despite the fact that the state’s business tax burden as a percentage of private industry value added was about average.

 - The 2017 Annual Report on New York State Tax Expenditures show that at the state level, $1.4 billion in economic development tax incentives were issued.

 Some economic development efforts have paid off, as companies that have received assistance have created and retained jobs.
-But, despite those successes, the employment performance of central and western upstate metropolitan areas, like other rust belt metropolitan areas continues to significantly under-perform the nation’s.
+But, despite those successes, the employment performance of central and western upstate metropolitan areas, like other rust belt metropolitan areas continues to under-perform the nation’s.

 The state’s investments have not lifted job creation in central and western New York above other rust belt communities because economic and technological changes are stronger than the tools available to the state to encourage the creation and retention of jobs.
 When Eastman Kodak drastically downsized after its consumer film business was destroyed by digital technology, no amount of state assistance could have prevented the resulting job losses.
 When labor cost disadvantages led New Process Gear division of Chrysler Corporation to close its factory near Syracuse, and Carrier to move manufacturing operations, the tools available to encourage the companies to stay were simply not enough to make up for the cost differences.